Tumaini Carayol

 “A big thing is just I trust my game and I trust my level, and I don’t feel nearly as uncomfortable in these situations any more because I’ve been putting myself in these situations, playing the top guys at big events a lot lately, I’m getting more comfortable in the moment and I’m really confident in my game,” said Fritz.

 Deep in the third set Fritz continued to serve brilliantly and he locked down his game in the important moments, refusing to offer up any free unforced errors.
-Unlike Zverev, he also did not hesitate to attack with his forehand when the opportunity presented itself.
+As Fritz held his nerve, it was the German who crumbled under pressure, his forehand spraying loose errors on key points as Fritz closed out a brilliant win.

 Leave a Comment